The 20 Best Triple-Negative Breast Cancer Doctors Near Me

 Offers Telehealth

 My clinical practice if focused on the care of patients with breast cancer, particularly those diagnosed at a younger age and those with recurrence in the central nervous system.
 I am committed to the care of patients with breast cancer brain metastases, and I am honored to serve as the Medical Director of the Brain and Spine Metastases Program in the Duke Cancer Center.
 In this role, our multidisciplinary team provides well-coordinated care for patients with breast cancer and other solid tumor types that have metastasized to the central nervous system.
 In addition, I enjoy helping young women diagnosed with breast cancer navigate their treatment decisions to ensure both excellent medical care and attention to individual challenges, such as future fertility, sequelae of treatment on longer-term health, and impact on current and future relationships.
 When not working, I enjoy running, reading, and traveling with my family.
 Dr. Anders is rated as an Elite provider by MediFind in the treatment of Triple-Negative Breast Cancer.
-Her top areas of expertise are Breast Cancer, Brain Tumor, Triple-Negative Breast Cancer, and Metastatic Brain Tumor.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Breast Cancer, Brain Tumor, Triple-Negative Breast Cancer, and Metastatic Brain Tumor.

 Elite in Triple-Negative Breast Cancer